Mother of Georgia shooting suspect called school to warn of emergency, aunt says

 “He gets flustered and under pressure.
 He doesn’t really think straight,” Colin Gray told the investigator on May 21, 2023, recalling a discussion he’d had with the boy’s principal.

-Middle school had also been rough for the boy.
+Middle school had also been rough for Colt Gray.
 He had just finished the seventh grade when Miller interviewed the father and son.
 Colin Gray said the boy had just a few friends and frequently got picked on.
-Some students "just ridiculed him day after day after day."
+Some students “just ridiculed him day after day after day.”

 “I don’t want him to fight anybody, but they just keep like pinching him and touching him,” Gray said.
 “Words are one thing, but you start touching him and that’s a whole different deal.
 And it’s just escalated to the point where like his finals were last week and that was the last thing on his mind.”